 However, the issue is more complex than what it seems.
 Under Government of Alberta policies, companies are not required to completely close down their sites and infrastructure.
 This is because they might choose to use them again in the future.

-In the meantime, we have rules and requirements to protect the public’s safety and the environment while the equipment isn’t operating.
+In the meantime, our rules and requirements protect the public’s safety and the environment while the equipment isn’t operating.

 Who Foots the Bill?